-30 Years Ago: Soundgarden’s ‘Louder Than Love’ Helps Launch Alt-Rock
+How Soundgarden’s ‘Louder Than Love’ Helped Launch Alt-Rock

-On Sept.
-5, 1989, a little-known band hailing from the cold, cloudy and rainy metropolis of Seattle named Soundgarden helped set the wheels of an alternative music revolution in motion with an album that dared to claim it was Louder Than Love.
+A little-known band hailing from the cold, cloudy and rainy metropolis of Seattle named Soundgarden helped set the wheels of an alternative music revolution in motion on Sept.
+5, 1989 with an album that dared to claim it was Louder Than Love.

 And then there was Soundgarden’s sophomore LP, in which the fledgling group made a significant leap from the underground punk-rock trenches into a major-label deal with A&M Records following three records on Seattle’s Sup-Pop (1987’s Screaming Life EP, then the Fopp EP and debut album Ultramega OK, both from 1988).
 This leap symbolized not only a fork in the road for the band, but also a point of no return.